...

 This is a great opportunity for you to experience Japanese culture.
 Check out below for some photos to know what you can expect on the day!

-In 2023, the festival was held from the 10th to the 12th of November.
+In 2024, the festival will be held from the 17th to the 19th of May.

 Autumn Foliage at Himeji Castle